 This savory, satiating dish is a great way to sustain your energy throughout the day with a heathy, fulfilling meal.
 I have been on a real chickpea kick lately, and for good reason.
-Not only are these beans proven to keep you fuller and energized longer, but they are an amazing source of veggie protein (15 grams per cup) and insoluble fiber (10-13 grams per cup) making this dish nourishing for your muscles, heart and colon.
+Not only are these beans proven to keep you fuller and energized longer, but they are an amazing source of veggie protein (15 grams per cup) and insoluble fiber (10 to 13 grams per cup) making this dish nourishing for your muscles, heart, and colon.

-Although this dish can be enjoyed by all dosha types, it is best for Kapha individuals due to its ability to keep you full for longer periods; preventing overeating, aiding in weight loss and controlling unhealthy cravings.
+Although this dish can be enjoyed by all dosha types, it is best for Kapha individuals due to its ability to keep you full for longer periods, which will in turn prevent overeating, aid in weight loss, and help to control unhealthy cravings.
 If the brown rice is too heavy for you, this can always be substituted with quinoa which tends to be a bit lighter for those that do not do well with rice.
-Another option that I often enjoy is to reduce the amount of brown rice and increase the amount of garbanzo beans and collard greens, making this dish even better for both Kapha types and Kapha imbalances.
+Another option that I often enjoy is to reduce the amount of brown rice and increase the amount of greens, making this dish even better for both Kapha types and Kapha imbalances.

-Between the healing properties of the chickpeas (garbanzo beans), collard greens and the brown rice here is a quick list of some of the mighty nutrients and health benefits this dish has to offer:
+Between the healing properties of the chickpeas (garbanzo beans), collard greens, and the brown rice here is a quick list of some of the amazing health benefits this dish has to offer:

 - Complete protein source containing all of the essential amino acids